This guide provides a general understanding of Enterprise Architecture (EA) and what you need to know to get started.

-The main objectives of business logic in enterprise architecture, also known as Business architecture, are understanding what the strategy is.
+The main objective of business logic in Enterprise Architecture, also known as Business Architecture, is understanding what the company's strategy is.
 This means delivering value end-to-end in the most efficient way.

 Communication is key, supported by documentation that outlines the company's most important business processes.
 Top managers usually meet once a month for four to eight hours.
 This meeting provides the opportunity to review performance and to make adjustments to the strategy and its execution.
-The underlying hypotheses of the company’s strategy can be tested and new actions initiated.
+The underlying hypotheses of the company’s strategy can be tested and new actions initiated if needed.

 Unless all employees understand the strategy, the process will not run smoothly.
 As the brick layer’s parable shows, you want employees to have:

 - Big Picture Thinking – Able to see the end result and how their work contributes to that end.

 - Attitude – A positive attitude and pride in what they are doing that show up in their work and its execution.

 - Connection to the Organization’s Mission – Employees who are aligned and connected with the organization’s mission, vision, values, and goals are happier, more engaged, and more productive employees.

 Data architecture encompasses the models, policies, rules, and standards that govern what data is collected and how it is stored, arranged, integrated, and used within an organization and it's various systems.

 Great data architecture enables stakeholders to see business-critical information regardless of its source and relate to it from their unique perspectives.